Browse Admin Console

 Add system users (role-based access)

 ScoutDNS supports role-based access control so multiple operators can share an account with the right level of access.
-This article covers adding operators directly in ScoutDNS.
+Operators are managed under Settings → Access Management, on the Operators tab.

 [!NOTE] To manage role assignments through Microsoft Entra ID instead of (or in addition to) local ScoutDNS users, see SSO with Entra ID.
-For MSPs granting access to third-party accounts, see Organization Operators.
+For MSPs granting scoped access to customer tenants, use the Organization operator role below.

 Built-in roles